Holly Priscu, JD, LCPC, CMHPP,CFMHE/CFP, CCTP-II

-Holly is a Montana native and the founder of Mountain Heart Counseling, formerly known as Spanish Peaks Mental Health.
-She worked briefly as an attorney before switching careers to help people in a more meaningful way by becoming a licensed counselor.
-After achieving her goal of working with incarcerated persons in correctional settings, Holly created Mountain Heart Counseling, where she specializes in working with those struggling with the effects of complex trauma and stress.
+Welcome!
+I'm Holly, and I’m a Montana native and the founder of Mountain Heart Counseling, formerly known as Spanish Peaks Mental Health.
+My path to becoming a therapist was a unique one—I started my career as an attorney but quickly realized that I wanted to help people in a more meaningful way.
+That realization led me to become a licensed counselor.
+After achieving my goal of working with incarcerated individuals in correctional settings, I founded Mountain Heart Counseling to specialize in helping people heal from the effects of complex trauma and chronic stress.

-Holly is a Certified Mental Health Professional Person in the state of Montana and has experience providing expert testimony for involuntary commitment cases.
-She is also a Certified Forensic Mental Health Evaluator and Certified Forensic Psychometrist with the National Board of Forensic Examiners and is able to provide psychological testing and mental health evaluations.
+I’m a Certified Mental Health Professional Person in Montana and have experience providing expert testimony for involuntary commitment cases.
+I’m also a Certified Forensic Mental Health Evaluator and Certified Forensic Psychometrist through the National Board of Forensic Examiners, which allows me to provide psychological testing and mental health evaluations.

 Mountain Heart Counseling works with individuals experiencing symptoms related to PTSD, complex trauma, borderline personality disorder, anxiety, dissociation, and more.